rnbochsr/NahamConCTF2021/README.md

 Thank you for taking on The Mission.
 You can begin by exploring the CONSTELLATIONS public website, constellations.page.
 CONSTELLATIONS has "tried" to reduce their attack surface by offering just a static website.
 But you might find some low-hanging fruit to get you started.
 You should find the flag for this challenge ON THIS constellations.page website.
 With the flag of this challenge, you should also find a new URL that will assist in the next challenge.
 After solving this challenge, you may need to refresh the page to see the newly unlocked challenges.

 Searched the page's source and found nothing.
-Didn't see and hidden links or images on the page.
+Didn't see any hidden links or images on the page.

 ### Treasure